FOREX-Dollar near 3-month high vs yen, boosted by U.S. bond yields

 Those expectations have driven the dollar to nine-month highs against a basket of currencies this week, and it was up 0.1 percent on Thursday at 98.716, just off those highs.

-Bets on a 2016 Fed rate hike have also pushed up U.S. 10-year Treasury yields, which rose to 1.813 percent in Asian trade, their highest since this month's five-month high of 1.814 percent.
+Bets on a 2016 Fed rate hike have also supported U.S. 10-year Treasury yields, which rose to 1.813 percent in Asian trade, their highest since this month's five-month high of 1.814 percent.
 In turn, those have supported the dollar.

 "We're see a renewed pick-up in Fed rate hike expectations, which will likely intensify going into the November Fed meeting next week," Credit Agricole's head of G10 currency research, Valentin Marinov, said.